cabforum/cabforum.org/content/posts/2019/2019-02-01-ballot-sc15-remove-validation-method-number-9.md

 at least one Certificate Issuer and one Certificate Consumer Member must vote in favor of a ballot for the ballot to be adopted.
 This requirement was also met.
 Under Bylaw 2.3(g), “a ballot result will be considered valid only when more than half of the number of currently active Members has participated”.
 Votes to abstain are counted in determining a quorum.
 Half of currently active Members as of the start of voting was **9**, so quorum was **10 votes** – quorum was met

 **Purpose of Ballot:** Method 9, Test Certificate, is insecure when web hosting platforms use a single IP address for more than one Domain Name, so this method must not be used.

 The following motion has been proposed by Doug Beattie of GlobalSign and endorsed by Bruce Morton of Entrust Datacard and Ryan Sleevi of Google.

-**— MOTION BEGINS —**
+## Motion begins

 This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” as follows, based on Version 1.6.2: